cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Principle of traverse, the relay random walk is based on Kademlia to find close distance of chain ID and relay ID, peer random walk is real random.
 Once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence, neither using witness list. if some vars are missing, just abort process to go next randomness contact. depth priority.
 However for the file search and contract search, it is the width priority to do paralell download.
 ```
 ## Wormhole - in the HAMT, hashed keys are wormhole inito contract AMT trie to get history proof.
-In each Chain stateroot, which is the contractResultStateRoot, we will setup wormhole for some future request.
-The wormholes are:
 ```
 Chain specific:
+ChainIDcontractAMTRoot  // indexing the contract AMT trie entrie

-ChainIDTsenderNounce // indexing balance and pot power for each address ChainIDTsenderBalance ChainIDTsenderNounceContractAMTRoot, the entry for the transaction
+ChainIDTsender/receiverNounce // indexing balance and pot power for each address ChainIDTsender/receiverBalance

-ChainIDcontractAMTRoot  // indexing the contract AMT trie entrie ChainIDcontractNumber
-ChinaIDcontractAMTRootWitness
----
-Glboal:
-FileNounce  // index the entire files uploaded globally FileNounceAMTroot // the AMT storage trie for the file

-FileNounceSeedingNounce // for each file, this is the history of the seeding.
+FileAMTSeedingNounce // for each file, this is the history of the seeding.
+File is not chain specific.
-FileNounceSeedingNounceIPFSPeer // the seeding peer id for the file
+FileAMTSeedingNounceIPFSPeer // the seeding peer id for the file

-RelayNounce // for index entire relay list

 ```
 # I. community chain - supports file sharing commands
 genesis state gen, parameters: block size in number of txs, block time, chain nick name, coins total default is 1 million, initial peers ipfs address. // relay bootstrap is initially written in software until TAU mainet on.